bentsea/ladev-jekyll/pages/tos.md

 THEFT

-Although we strive to provide a high level of security, LouisiANIME and The Hilton Lafayette are not responsible for damage of loss to property, equipment, or personal vehicles, no matter the cause.
+Although we strive to provide a high level of security, LouisiANIME and Ramada Lafayette Conference Center are not responsible for damage of loss to property, equipment, or personal vehicles, no matter the cause.
 We strongly recommend that you provide customers with receipts to avoid disputes.

 TRADING